frequency-chain/frequency/designdocs/provider_permissions.md

 Grants enable delegators as well as providers to restrict one another from publishing data on specific schema(s).
 For version 1 of this implementation, the following options are available:

-***PUBLISH***: Where a delegator grants a provider to publish data on their behalf for specific schema(s) only.
+- ***PUBLISH***: Where a delegator grants a provider to publish data on their behalf for specific schema(s) only.
 This is the default state of a provider on MRC, where a provider has to explicitly provide a list of schema(s) for which they are allowed to publish data on behalf of the delegator.
 This also enables a delegator to opt in to publish their data.

-***BLOCKED***: When a delegator or provider want to restrict publication of data on specific schema(s).
+- ***Block***: When a delegator or provider want to restrict publication of data on specific schema(s).
 This is default state of any schemas, not authorized by delegator or provider as part of schema grants request.

 An example of grant data structure is as follows: